PRE-PROPOSAL 1. Media Artifact

 What will your proposal cost (in direct expenses, lost tax revenue, lost economic opportunity, and/or non-monetary costs)?
 How will you pay for your proposed legislation?
 Where will/could the funding for your proposal come from?
 Who might object to dedicating resources to your proposal (competing interests)?

-People who will object to this proposal will primarily be higher income individuals who are slightly above the poverty line and don’t qualify for vouchers.
-They will likely be upset that they will be subsidizing others education.
-Additionally, unionized teachers may not want to have their hours raised.
+People who will object to this proposal will primarily be higher income individuals who are slightly above the poverty line and don’t qualify for the program.
+They will likely be upset that they will be subsidizing others education through their taxes while not getting tutoring themselves.
+Tutoring companies and teachers who tutor might be against it, as there will be a lower demand for their services due to this new free service.